 If the nominees for election as directors of Helix are elected at the Meeting, the Board will be comprised of four members.
 Of these, three will be independent within the meaning of NP 58-201.
-The independent directors nominated for election at the Meeting are Sylwester Cacek, Sławomir Majewski and Artur Gabor.
+The independent directors nominated for election at the Meeting are Ireneusz Fąfara, Sławomir Majewski and Artur Gabor.
 Heman Chao is the only nominee for election as a director that is not independent as he is the Chief Executive Officer and Chief Scientific Officer of Helix.
-The Board expects Mr. Kandziora to continue to serve as an observer to the Board following the Meeting and for him to continue not to be independent of Helix.